-There is a sea of composition rules you will learn, but the rule of thirds is the most basic and popular of all photography tips.
+You will learn a sea of composition rules, but the rule of thirds is the most basic and popular of all photography tips.
 The rule of thirds is simple: draw two equally distanced imaginary lines horizontally, then do the same vertically.
 This will create a 3 x 3 grid.
-All you need to do is make sure your main subject or focus point is in one of the cross sections.
+All you need to do is make sure your main subject or focus point is in one of the cross-sections.

 There will likely be an option to turn on this grid in your camera settings.
 Most smartphones have it, and it is a great visual tool for applying the rule of thirds.